-The line between social drinking and alcoholism can be very diluted, especially if you don’t know what to look for.
-Occasionally you meet for drinks with a friend or family member, but do you worry just a little bit when they consistently get loud or foolish after that one drink too many?
-Have you heard several times about your friend’s massive hangovers?
-Do you suspect your loved one drinks more than they admit?
+The line between social drinking and alcoholism can be murky when you don’t know what to look for.
+When you meet for drinks with a friend or family member and they consistently get loud after one too many, do you worry?
+Have you heard about your friend’s massive hangovers?
+Do you suspect your loved one drinks more than what they will tell you?

 Signs of Alcoholism

-- Drink more than necessary or drink in increasingly heavier amounts?
-This may indicate tolerance.
+- Drink more than necessary or drink in increasingly heavier amounts indicating tolerance?

 - Lie about how much he/she drinks?